Hi, I’m Roastie

 FIV/FeLV blood tested- Yes (Negative)

-Live with children - Yes
+Live with children - Older children 14+ only

-Live with other cats - No
+Live with other cats - MUST be rehomed with Mila

 Live with dogs - Yes, a cat-friendly dog

-Temperament - Friendly, affectionate, vocal, very loving
+Temperament - Friendly, affectionate, vocal, very loving, can nip when overstimulated

 My story so far…